Motivation in the Workplace

 Thinking about these “work orientations” may help you to think differently about your motivation in the workplace.
 However, wouldn’t it be better, in an ideal world, to do something we really loved for a living?
 To pursue a calling?

-Some argue that we can regard any job as a calling if we re-frame how we see it.
-Rather like the hospital orderly in Seligman’s story.
+Some argue that we can regard any job as a calling if we re-frame how we see it, like Seligman’s hospital orderly.
 This is what Amy Wrzesniewski, a professor of Business at New York University, discovered when she interviewed cleaners at a hospital.
 Whilst she found that many only regarded their work as a job, many saw the greater good in what they did.
 Many saw their work as vital in contributing to the well-being of sick people and considered their work a calling.
 That was their motivation in the workplace.

 Peter Drucker told a story about how a hospital adopted what came to be known as “Nurse Bryan’s Rule”.